• Washington

 I hope that I’m not dating myself with an observation in my own fortysomething dotage, but life used to be simple, as it were, or at least simpler.
 In our culture, only a generation ago, people tended to have a single vocation and stick to it: they were producers or power lawyers, investment bankers or actors, journalists or entrepreneurs, educators or public servants, etcetera, and they followed their career arcs in simple, incremental steps.

-During the last twenty years or so, as influencer culture raged and the barrier to fame often came down to the size of one’s own ego and talent for humiliation, this all changed in ways are are now obvious and innumerable, embodied by the likes of everyone from artist-turned-executive-turned-investor-cum-fashion icon Jay-Z, to Donald Trump, a flunky real estate scion from Queens turned-reality-star-turned-president-turned-demagogue.
+During the last twenty years or so, as influencer culture raged and the barrier to fame often came down to the size of one’s own ego or appetite for humiliation, this all changed in ways are are now obvious and innumerable, embodied by the likes of everyone from artist-turned-executive-turned-investor-cum-fashion icon Jay-Z, to Donald Trump, a flunky real estate scion from Queens turned-reality-star-turned-president-turned-demagogue.
 Elon Musk, a technologist who became a zillionaire industrialist and political icon, may be the truest personification of our modern shape-shifting era of reinvention, and possibly the most globally famous innovator since Ben Franklin.
 (Both, of course, are Walter Isaacson biography subjects.)

 My pal and former colleague Mark Leibovich, now at The Atlantic, used to have a funny bit on this phenomenon that he’d share during our old hang sessions at the coffee mart in The New York Times Building a decade ago.
 It used to be that people ran for president to change the world, Leibo would sermonize; now, many did it just to land a book deal, a Sirius XM show, guest host on MSNBC or Fox, and spend the rest of their days as a citizen of the green room.
 Recreation, after all, is part of the American narrative.
 Scott Fitzgerald was shortsighted when he proclaimed there were no second acts in American life.